hubmapconsortium/portal-ui/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Unit tests covering the new feature have been added
 - [ ] All existing tests pass
 - [ ] Any relevant documentation in JIRA/Confluence has been updated to reflect the new feature
+- [ ] Any new functionalities have appropriate analytics functionalities added

 ## Additional Notes